1. Understanding GIS

 Part 1.

 The exciting thing about Python is that it can link up with lower-level languages such as C or C++ through the use of libraries, which means that you can get the best of both worlds: code that is simple and efficient to write, but which runs quickly too!
-We will be using several such libraries throughout this course, which will handle complex and otherwise mundane tasks for us such as reading and writing GIS data files, rendering maps and transforming coordinates, for example.
-Thanks to these Python libraries, we can do all of these things and more with only a few lines of code, allowing us to ignore the basic functionality and focus on the more interesting techniques and algorithms!
+We will be using several such libraries throughout this course, which will handle complex or mundane tasks for us such as reading and writing GIS data files, rendering maps and transforming coordinates, for example.
+Thanks to these Python libraries, we can do all of these things and more with only a few lines of code, allowing us to ignore the basic functionality and focus on computational techniques and algorithms.

 Here is an overview of the main libraries that we will be using: